webchick/webchick.tech/clwtjni1m000f09l7c86i02gh.md

 Promise: Support team will say yes! ;D

 Take a week, field tickets, answer calls... get a feel for experience youi're putting your support team and users through.
 You'll be a better coder for it!

+## YOU can build a team like YOUR users

+You have some influence on the team you're on.

+Even as an IC, make suggestions about your team

+Help build/influence a team that looks like your user community.

+Makes your team stronger!

+Add people who are ike.

+37% pf IS population not-white

+35% of all STEM employees women in 2021.

+27% of STEM graduates were women

+is your team a quarter women?
+Is it a quarter non-white?

+If not, is your team reflecting your user community?
+No?
+**WHY NOT?**

+**Variety of perspectives leads to better solutions.**